 2.31 Webbing

-a) A woven narrow fabric, the primary function of which is load bearing.
+A woven narrow fabric, the primary function of which is load bearing.
 It is generally of a coarse weave and has multiple plies.
-It is produced in widths up to and including 100 mm and includes all elastic narrow fabrics.
+It is produced in widths up to and including 100 mm and includes all elastic narrow fabrics; and

-b) A term of classification referring to webbings in general.
+A term of classification referring to webbings in general.

 2.32 Wick — A loosely twisted, braided or woven cord, tape or tube, or a bundle of fibres, generally made of soft spun cotton yarns which draws up a constant supply of any liquid substance by capillary action, used for illumination, for example, oil in lamps, melted tallow or wax in candles.